hoodche/libasm/README.md

 **Return values go in rax.**

 ## Usage
-1. with the "make" command we create the libasm.a library (containing ft_strlen.s ft_strcpy.s ft_strcmp.s ft_write.s, ft_read.s ft_strdup.sfunctions).
+1. with the "make" command we create the libasm.a library (containing ft_strlen, ft_strcpy, ft_strcmp, ft_write, ft_read, ft_strdup functions).
+Note that you must have gcc and nasm installed (sudo apt install gcc && sudo apt install nasm)
 2. with the "make test" command we compile the libasm.a library with a file (main.c) that tests the libasm.a library.
 Tests are executed and you can see their output in the terminal.